MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-plan-cater-to-users.md

 Remote Desktop Services supports different types of workloads.
 Scale your deployment depending on the expected need of each type of user.

-## Types of Users
+## Types of users

-### Knowledge User
+### Knowledge user

-Knowledge user uses lightweight productivity applications that include tasks such as data entry and dataset management.
-These applications include Word, Excel and Outlook and Edge.
+Knowledge users use lightweight productivity applications like Microsoft Word, Excel, Outlook, and the Microsoft Edge browser.

-### Professional User
+### Professional user

-Professional user uses browser and productivity applications that can support more intensive workloads.
-These tasks include software development and multimedia content.
+Professional users use internet browsers and productivity applications in addition to supporting more intensive workloads like developing software and creating multimedia content.

-### Power User
+### Power user

-Power user uses engineering and graphics application such as CAD and Adobe Photoshop.
-GPUs are often a good choice for users that require graphics intensive support such as video rendering, 3D design, and simulations.
+Power users use engineering and graphics applications like computer-aided design (CAD) and Adobe Photoshop.
+GPUs are often a good choice for users who regularly use graphics-intensive programs for video rendering, 3D design, and simulations.

-For more information on graphics acceleration usage, check out [Choose your graphics rendering technology](rds-graphics-virtualization.md).
+To learn more about graphics acceleration, check out [Choose your graphics rendering technology](rds-graphics-virtualization.md).

-There are also graphics acceleration deployment options on Azure.
-For more information on the available GPU VM sizes, check out [GPU optimized virtual machines sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).
+Azure has other graphics acceleration deployment options and multiple available GPU VM sizes.
+Learn about these at [GPU optimized virtual machines sizes](https://docs.microsoft.com/azure/virtual-machines/windows/sizes-gpu).

-## Test Workload
+## Test workload

-It is recommended to load test the deployment with both stress tests and simulation of real-life usage.
-Vary the load size to avoid surprises!
-Ensure that responsiveness meets user requirements, and that the entire system is resilient.
-Create load tests with simulation tools, like LoginVSI, that check your deployment’s ability to meet the users’ needs.
+We recommend you load test deployments with both stress tests and real-life usage simulations.
+You can use simulation tools like LoginVSI to load test your deployment.
+Make sure the system is responsive and resilient enough to meet user needs, and remember to vary the load size to avoid surprises.